skt-t1-byungi/inno-trans/README.md

 ```

 #### options
-- `locale` - Specifies locale.
-If not specified, it is automatically inferred. `UNKNOWN` is specified when inferring fails.
+- `locale` - Specifies current locale.
+If not, it is automatically inferred.
-- `fallbacks` - Specifies another locale to look for messages that are not in the current locale.
+- `fallbacks` - Specifies another locales to fallback.
 - `messages` - Message resources.
 - `tag` - Prefix and suffix for interpolation.
-Default `{}`.
+Default `{`,`}`.
 - `filters` - Function for converting interpolation values.
 - `formatters` - Function for converting interpolated message.
-- `plugins` - Plugin to use with.
+- `plugins` - Plugin to use.

 ### t.trans(key [, values [, options]])
 Returns a message that matches the key.

 #### options
 - `locale` - Specifies the locale.
 The current locale is ignored.
-- `defaults` - String to return when the message does not exist.
-If not, a key is returned.
+- `defaults` - String to return instead of the key when a message does not exist.

 ```js
 const t = InnoTrans({